Charmungo98/project1-ivar-the-boneless/README.md

 ![Ivar the Boneless](assets/readme-images/snippit-of-website.png)

-This project website is dedicated to Ivar the Boneless.
-Ivar the Boneless is a historical figure within the heart of the Viking era of England, he was an influential figure that contributed greatly to the conquering of the north of England by the Vikings.
+- This project's website is devoted to Ivar the Boneless, a prominent historical figure from the Viking era in England.
+He played a significant role in the Viking conquest of northern England.

-The website fictional website designed to educate its viewers on the timeline of the Viking invasion of England and Ivar the Boneless himself, it is purely educational in purpose and does not try to sell its viewers any form of product.
+- This website is a fictional educational platform created to inform its audience about the timeline of the Viking invasion of England and the life of Ivar the Boneless.
+Its sole purpose is to provide educational content and does not engage in any form of product promotion or sales.

 Visit the deployed website [here](https://charmungo98.github.io/project1-ivar-the-boneless/).